successible/cleanslate/README.md

 }
 ```

 4. Run `git pull origin main; bash deploy.sh`.
 This script will build and start three servers on `localhost` via Docker Compose.
 One, the database (PostgreSQL).
 Two, the client (React via busybox).
-Three, the server (Hasura).
+Three, the GraphQL server (Hasura).
+Four, the authentication server (Express.js).

 > Note: Clean Slate uses the default `postgres` user and `postgres` database.
 It runs this database, Postgres 15, on port `5432` via Docker Compose.
 If you do not like this behavior, you must create your own `docker-compose.yml`.
 Then, run `export COMPOSE_FILE=<your-custom-file.yml>; git pull origin main; bash deploy.sh`

 5. Go to the `https://<your-domain>/console`.
 Log in with your `HASURA_GRAPHQL_ADMIN_SECRET` defined in your `.env`.
 Click `Data`, then `public`, then `profiles`, then `Insert Row`.
 On this screen, click `Save`.
 This will create a new Profile.
 Click to `Browse Rows`.
 Take note of the `authId` of the row you just made.
 That is your (very long) password to log in.
+If you want to create another user, follow the same procedure.

 6. You can now log in to `https://<your-domain>` with that password.

 7. To deploy the newest version of Clean Slate, run `git pull origin main; bash deploy.sh` again.
-Before you deploy, read `CHANGELOG.md`.
-We will list any breaking changes that have occurred.
+Before you deploy, check GitHub Releases.

 ## How do I handle authentication in Clean Slate?